voedger/voedger-internals/rsch/20241115-temp-blobs-uuid/README.md

 ---

-## Analysis of GUIDs and CSPRNGs
+## Analysis of UUIDs and CSPRNGs

-### GUID (Globally Unique Identifier)
+### UUID

+A **Universally Unique Identifier** (UUID) is a 128-bit label used to uniquely identify objects in computer systems.
+The term **Globally Unique Identifier** (GUID) is also used, mostly in Microsoft systems.

-We are considering the use of GUIDs, specifically UUIDs as defined in [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122), for identifying temporary BLOBs.
+We are considering the use of UUIDs as defined in [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122), for identifying temporary BLOBs.

 #### Relevant Points from RFC 4122: